Ara is a journalism graduate from California State University, Northridge, who is always looking to explore his writing opportunities.

 "King Nothing" Music Video

 Load was released on June 4, 1996.
 I remember hearing the songs of this album while being at summer camp and this is one of the reasons that the album is memorable to me.
 Until It Sleeps is perhaps the most famous song on the album and a video was made for it.
 It is what I would call one of the first very strong songs on the album.
 However, now the song "2 X 4" in spite of the grooves that it has, it sounds a little too generic for this fan of hard rock and heavy metal.
 So that one is now one of the weaker songs of the album even though I really used to like this one in the past.
 It is not a bad song but it is not as good as Cure or Until It Sleeps.
 "King Nothing" has an excellent catchy set of grooves to it and the song basically making fun of a king that has lost his crown and he has seemingly lost his grip on power.
 The song features a very good blues solo by Kirk Hammett.
 Hetfield says “Where’s your crown?
 King Nothing!”
 My assumption is that the band was really enthusiastic about writing and performing the song.
-Betting on a cure for your disease or affliction?
-You must believe that you will be healed.
-Cure can be thought of as a satirical attempt to address the issue of illness.
+The blues style solo by Kirk Hammett is really good as well.

 Metallica's weakest studio album